AlejandraLLI/pds-2019/README.md

 ./sh/pipeline.sh
 ```

-After completing these steps, you can enter to Postgresql and confirm all the schemas and tables where created using this commands:
+After completing these steps, you can enter to Postgresql and confirm all the schemas and tables were created using this commands:
 ```text
 psql -h 0.0.0.0 -U moma -d moma -W
 ```